-Together with the infraspinatus, supraspinatus and subscapularis muscles, they are part of the rotator cuff muscles located in the shoulder area.
+The Infraspinatus, supraspinatus, and subscapularis muscles are part of the rotator cuff muscles in the shoulder area.

-The smaller round muscle is a small, cylinder-shaped muscle: elongated, narrow, tapered and scalloped, which is located on the back of the shoulder.
+The minor round muscle is a small, cylinder-shaped muscle: elongated, narrow, tapered, and scalloped, located on the back of the shoulder.

-The name of the smaller round muscle comes from the shape that shows the part that is visible, a rounded aspect is observed since the rest is sheltered by different muscles.
-The smaller round muscle is located in the upper extremities.
+The name of the minor round muscle comes from the shape that shows the visible part; a rounded aspect is observed since different forces shelter the rest.
+The little round muscle is located in the upper extremities.

-The rotator cuff is a set of organs that plays an important role in both internal and external rotation in the shoulder joint.
+The rotator cuff is a set of organs that plays a vital role in internal and external rotation in the shoulder joint.

 Anatomical disposition and origin

-The smaller round muscle is located below the infraspinatus, major round and triceps brachii muscles.
-It is perceived as part of the infraspinatus muscle, but when you observe its fibers you can see that they are separated.
+The minor round muscle is located below the infraspinatus, major round, and triceps brachii muscles.
+It is perceived as part of the infraspinatus muscle, but when you observe its fibers, you can see that they are separated.

-The tendon of the minor round muscle crosses, and is first attached to the capsule of the shoulder joint in the posterior area, and then its fibers are traced and inserted into the lower face of the humerus, in the greater tubercle.
+The tendon of the minor round muscle crosses and is first attached to the capsule of the shoulder joint in the posterior area.
+Then its fibers are traced and inserted into the lower face of the humerus, in the greater tubercle.

-The primary function of the smaller round muscle is to give the necessary stability to the glenoid cavity and keep the head of the humerus centered.
+The primary function of the minor round muscle is to give the necessary stability to the glenoid cavity and keep the head of the humerus centered.

-The joint of the rotator cuff, where the smaller round muscle is located, is one of the most flexible in the human body.
+The joint of the rotator cuff, where the minor round muscle is located, is one of the most flexible in the human body.

-This group of muscles; Infraspinatus, supraspinatus, and subscapularly with the minor round, hold the joint to prevent injury during shoulder movement.
+This group of muscles, Infraspinatus, supraspinatus, and subscapular with the minor round, hold the joint to prevent injury during shoulder movement.

-The movements of external rotation, lateral rotation of the arm and adduction of the arm are favored by the minor round muscle as secondary but not less important functions.
+The movements of external rotation, lateral rotation of the arm, and adduction of the peninsula are favored by the minor round muscle as secondary but not less essential functions.

-Innervation: The innervation of the minor round muscle is performed by the axillary nerve ( circumflex ) which is a motor nerve branch of this muscle located in the space of the Velpeau quadrilateral, between the scapula and the humerus.
+Innervation: The innervation of the minor round muscle is performed by the axillary nerve ( circumflex ), a motor nerve branch of this muscle located in the space of the Velpeau quadrilateral, between the scapula the humerus.

-This axillary nerve originates at the level of the axilla where the posterior cord of the brachial plexus is located, originating from the spinal segments C5 and C6 through the posterior fascicle.
+This axillary nerve originates at the axilla level where the brachial plexus’s posterior cord is located, originating from the spinal segments C5 and C6 through the posterior fascicle.

-The damage of the branches that innervate the minor round muscle can be clinically very significant.
+The damage to the branches that innervate the minor round muscle can be clinically very significant.

-These injuries are injuries that are usually of traumatic origin and cause weakness in the abduction movement of the arm, causing a motor deficit in the external rotation of the arm.
+These injuries are usually of traumatic origin and cause weakness in the abduction movement of the arm, causing a motor deficit in the external rotation of the arm.

-This artery is responsible for carrying out the irrigation of the minor round muscle, piercing it reaching the infraspinatus fossa.
+This artery is responsible for irrigating the minor round muscle, piercing it, and reaching the infraspinatus fossa.

 Mechanisms of injury